Layer7-Community/Integrations/gateway-luna-helm-sample/dockerfile-example-luna10-6/README.md

 ## Description

-This sample Dockerfile builds a derived Gateway image 11.1 that can connect to Luna HSM 7.
+This sample Dockerfile builds a derived **Gateway image 11.1 and above** that can connect to Luna HSM 7.

 ## Prerequisites/Dependencies
 The Dockerfile has specific steps to install the Minimal Luna HSM Client 10.6 for Linux.
 The following file are required from Thales: